-For more information about each of the house, please click on the titles below:
+For more information about each house, please click on the logo below:

 Mr Sutton read Ancient and Modern History at the Queen’s College, University of Oxford, graduating with a 2:1 BA (Hons) degree, entering teaching through the Teach First programme, completing his PGCE at Canterbury Christ Church University.
 Since joining the Ebbsfleet Academy last year, he has taught History, Geography and Global Learning, and now has the privilege of being appointed as head of Bell House.

 Mr Sutton knows that all Bell House students are capable of more than they expect, and wants to push them to reach their full potential.
 He believes that getting the best education possible is vital for enabling students to make the most of their future careers and lives and will work relentlessly in supporting them to achieve their very best.

 ‘Bell House students have the potential to fulfil the very highest of expectations.
 Their ability to challenge themselves and to push themselves to achieve is an admirable quality, and they need to continue to be resilient throughout their school career and beyond.
 Every day, I see things from Bell House students which make me proud, and I know that they will continue to impress me through their resilience, integrity, independence, confidence and respect.’

 Ms Dickman has worked at The Ebbslfeet Academy since it opened in 2013.
 She achieved a BSc (Hons) degree in Nutrition and Food Science from the University of Nottingham.
 Since joining The Ebbsfleet Academy she has taught a mixture of Science, Hospitality and Food Technology lessons, and has now become the Head of House for Drake House.